Tripura Sundari Temple, Dantewada, Chhattisgarh

 • Garuda pillar: A prominent pillar stands at The Temple’s entrance.

-• Bhairav Temple: Originally separate, This Shrine is now integrated within the natamandap.
+• Bhairav Temple: Originally separate, this Shrine is now integrated within the natamandap.

 Festivals And Cultural Significance

-• Bastar dussehra: One of the most significant festivals celebrated here, where The Idol Of Goddess Danteshwari Is Taken Out In A Grand Procession, attracting thousands of devotees.
+• Bastar dussehra: One of the most significant festivals celebrated here, where The Idol Of Goddess Danteshwari is taken out in a grand procession, attracting thousands of devotees.

-• Navaratri: The Temple witnesses the lighting of jyoti kalashas and various rituals during this nine-night festival dedicated to The Divine Feminine.
+• Navaratri: The Temple witnesses the lighting of jyoti kalashas and various rituals during this nine-night festival dedicated to the Divine feminine.

 How To Reach